 flexfringe is a passive automata learning model with an emphasis on flexibility in merge heuristic and model type.

-To build flexfringe, you need to have the libpopt-dev library for argument parsing.
+To build flexfringe, you need to have the libpopt-dev library (libpopt-dev packagein Ubuntu) for argument parsing.
 Some heuristic functions bring their own dependencies: We provide an implementation of a likelihood-based merge function for probabilistic DFAs.
 It needs the GNU scientific library (development) package (e.g. the libgsl-dev package in Ubuntu).
+You can remove the likelihood-based cpp files from the evaluation directory to build flexfringe without it.

 If you want to use the reduction to SAT and automatically invoke the SAT solver, you need to provide the path to the solver binary. flexfringe has been tested with lingeling (which you can get from http://fmv.jku.at/lingeling/ and run its build.sh).